Ichaelus/Github-Classifier/Documentation/Documentation.md

 ### Webserver

 The _Webserver_ is basically a PHP server running the file contents of the folder **Backend**.
 Its main file _ajax.php_ provides a bunch of services such as access to all collected data samples with additional filters and count-functionalities.
-In order to store and fetch those samples, it is connected to a MySQL database via _mysqli_class.php_. _Ajax.php_ is also the only file that has access to the GitHub API via the controller _GitHandler.class.php_ - this is why the server can be used to _mine_ random repository samples and store extracted data to the database in order not to being limited to GitHubs API in production.
+In order to store and fetch those samples, it is connected to a MySQL database via _mysqli_class.php_. _Ajax.php_ is also the only file that has access to the GitHub API via the controller _GitHandler.class.php_ - this is why the server can be used to _mine_ random repository samples and store extracted data to the database in order not to being limited to GitHub's API in production.

-More detailled information about its services and more can be found in **API.md**.
+More detailed information about its services and more can be found in **API.md**.

 ## Features and Prediction Model
 ### Features